We have experienced and established top ten ways to consistently provided a beautiful lawn

 Grass clippings are a natural way to fertilize.
 I see too many people bagging the clippings and this is just wasteful nutritional supplement.
 As the grass clippings decompose they release nitrogen into the soil.
 And the clippings make it difficult for weed spores to find a place to rest and sprout.

-Once the seed has been sown, just follow normal care for establishing the newly seeded area.
+Once the seed has been sown, provide some attention in establishing the newly seeded area.